BrilliantTeam/Skript/README.md

 And of course, Skript has received lots of pull requests over time.
 You can find all contributors [here](https://github.com/SkriptLang/Skript/graphs/contributors).

-All code is owned by it's writer, licensed for others under GPLv3 (see LICENSE) unless otherwise specified.
+All code is owned by its writer, licensed for others under GPLv3 (see LICENSE) unless otherwise specified.